glynester/cv/README.md

 Only education relevant to development has been included.
 I have done many courses that I have not listed here.

 <strong>Recent</strong><br>
-JavaScript - The Advanced Concepts (2022 Update) - Completed December 2021
+JavaScript - The Advanced Concepts (2022 Update) - Completed December 2021 - Certificate: https://bit.ly/3sHmivg

 <strong>Makers Academy (August/September 2016 to December 2016)</strong><br>
 A 16-week intensive development bootcamp, emphasizing: